CHAPTER 9. PREFILING OF LEGISLATIVE INSTRUMENTS

 Rule 9.4.
 Referral to committee

 The President shall refer each prefiled instrument to the appropriate standing committee in accordance with the Rules of Order of the Senate for presession study, hearing, and consideration of such instrument by the committee.
-At the time of the referral, the President shall notify the author in writing of the referral of the instrument, naming the committee to which the instrument has been referred.
-The referral, the date thereof, and the name of the committee of reference shall be entered in the Interim Calendar.
-If a senator notifies the President in writing within ten days after publication of the referral in the Interim Calendar and distribution of the calendar that he objects to the referral and states the reason for his objection, the President may reconsider the referral and may refer to another committee.
-If the President refers the instrument to another committee, he shall so notify the author and the chairman of both committees affected by his action in writing, and the Secretary shall enter the new referral in the next Interim Calendar.
+The referral, the date thereof, and the name of the committee of reference shall be entered on the Joint Legislative Website.
+If a senator notifies the President in writing within five days after publication of the referral on the Joint Legislative Website that he objects to the referral and states the reason for his objection, the President may reconsider the referral and may refer to another committee.
+If the President refers the instrument to another committee, he shall so notify the author and the chairman of both committees affected by his action in writing, and the Secretary shall enter the new referral on the Joint Legislative Website.

 Rule 9.5.
 Authority of author to withdraw